-In austere times the Alliance has made a significant difference to policing in Warwickshire and West Mercia whilst contributing a significant part of the budget savings and reduction in expenditure required in response to the reduction in the level of government funding.
+In financially challenging times, the Alliance has made a significant difference to policing in Warwickshire and West Mercia whilst contributing a significant part of the budget savings and reduction in expenditure required in response to recent reductions in the level of government funding.

-The Alliance has so far concerned structural change to release savings and has developed a single policing model to ensure greater levels of protection from harm, which was endorsed in a recent Police Foundation report.
-This report has informed the next phase of development through the StraDA programme, which will build on this work to make the Alliance more resilient and efficient.
-A critical element to this is understanding our areas of high demand and the diversity of demand, for example the increase in the number of incidents where mental health issues are flagged up.
-It is important to understand where and at what times of day demand in its various forms occurs to ensure resources are directed more efficiently.
-StraDA has been set up in response to three high level challenges facing the Alliance:
+The Alliance has already implemented some structural change to release savings and has developed a single policing model to ensure greater levels of protection from harm.
+The next phase of development through the StraDA programme will be transformational and will build on the work to make the Alliance more resilient and efficient, particularly by utilising and embracing new technology.
+These changes will help us to better identify our areas of high demand - where and when they are occurring, and the diversity of that demand, for example the increase in the number of incidents where mental health issues are flagged up, thus allowing more effective and efficient use of resources.
+StraDA was set up in response to three high level challenges facing the Alliance: